No one is really sure what Joe Biden will be doing at Penn

 “We know as little as everyone else on campus about what Biden will try to do here,” she said.
 “If he ever wants to speak to us, we, of course, would be very grateful.”

-However, professor and PIW Director Deirdre Martinez said she has a clearer idea of what Biden’s plans at Penn will look like.
+However, PIW Director and professor Deirdre Martinez said she has a clearer idea of what Biden’s plans at Penn will look like.

 “I [think] that he will be based out of Washington working towards foreign policy education,” Martinez said.